 In FPID, raw meat and poultry are assumed to have 75 percent cooking yield and the raw seafood is assumed to have 77 percent cooking yield.
 Cooked meat, poultry, and seafood ingredients are assumed to have 100 percent cooking yield (no moisture or fat loss during cooking).
-However, in FNDDS, some of the meat, poultry, and seafood, whether raw or cooked, may have varying levels of cooking yields and some may additionally have lost fat during cooking.
+However, in FNDDS, some of the meat, poultry, and seafood, whether raw or cooked, may have varying levels of moisture loss and cooking yields.
 Because of the differences in cooking yields, the FPID FP equivalents are not used for the computation of meat, poultry, and seafood in FPED.
-In FPED, meat, poultry, and seafood equivalents are computed using FNDDS fat loss and/or moisture loss information.
-Cooking yield was computed using fat and/or moisture loss data.
+In FPED, meat, poultry, and seafood equivalents are computed using FNDDS moisture change information.

-The following example show the computations used in FPID and FPED.
+The following examples show computations used in FPID.

-FPID: Determination of Ounce Equivalents of Lean Meat in Raw Meat, Poultry, and Seafood as an Ingredient: No Fat Loss Is Assumed in Cooking
+FPID: Determination of Ounce Equivalents of Lean Meat in Raw Meat, Poultry, and Seafood as an Ingredient.